Springfield, IL Wrongful Death Attorneys

 Determining Who Should File the Springfield Wrongful Death Lawsuit

-In most cases where the victim left behind a spouse, he or she would have the strongest claim to file a wrongful death claim, but the lines can get blurred if the victim is not married.
-In that case, the parents, children or siblings of the deceased may all have a claim.
+In most cases where the victim left behind a surviving spouse, they would have the strongest claim to file a wrongful death claim, but the lines can get blurred if they are not married.
+In that case, the deceased's parents, children, or siblings may all have a claim.

 We can help protect your interests during these negotiations in the event of unsettled disputes so that you will be able to secure the maximum compensation possible.